LAST UPDATED: November 27, 2019

 Pit bikes are not exclusive to kids.
 They may not have the engine size and frame of your typical full-size motorcycle, but riding pit bikes are a ton of fun.
 Since they’re lightweight and easy to maneuver, you don’t need to be a seasoned rider to enjoy the thrill.
 Are you looking to get a new pit bike?
 Check out our top three picks in the buying guide below.

 You need to completely assemble it before riding, which may be technically challenging.
-Also, maintenance is not easy.
+Also, maintenance can be difficult.

 Why Trust Us